nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### **User Acceptance Testing**

-#### **Test Case 1:**

-Description: Verify recipe pop up card appears when prompted.
-Preconditions: User is on the default MainWindow page.
-Test Steps:

-   1. Click on a Recipe Card once.
-   2. Press 'P' on the keyboard.

-Expected Result: A modal showing containing the name, duration, portion, ingredients, steps, and tags fields of the recipe appears.
-Actual Result: A modal showing containing the name, duration, portion, ingredients, steps, and tags fields of the recipe appears.
-Status: `Accepted`

-#### **Test Case 2:**

-Description: Verify add form opens properly when prompted.
-Preconditions: User is on the default Main Window page.
-Test Steps:

-   1. Type `addf` in the command box and enter.

-Expected Result: A form modal appears, containing empty text input fields for name, duration, portion, ingredients, steps, and tags, as well as a `Cancel` and `Save` button on the bottom right.
-Actual Result: A form modal appears, containing empty text input fields for name, duration, portion, ingredients, steps, and tags, as well as a `Cancel` and `Save` button on the bottom right.
-Status: `Accepted`

-#### **Test Case 3:**

-Description: Verify add form saves the newly added recipe properly.
-Preconditions: User is on the add recipe form.
-Test Steps:

-   1. Fill up the form with a sample recipe given in the user guide.
-   2. Click 'Save' at the bottom of the form to save and exit the form.
-   3. Scroll to the bottom of the recipe list and click on the newly added recipe.
-   4. Press the 'P' key to view its details.

-Expected Result: The newly saved recipe is present at the bottom of the recipe list, and contains exactly the fields entered in the form.
-Actual Result: The newly saved recipe is present at the bottom of the recipe list, and contains exactly the fields entered in the form.
-Status: `Accepted`

-#### **Test Case 4:**

-Description: Verify edit form displays correctly when prompted.
-Preconditions: User is on the default Main Window page.
-Test Steps:

-   1. Hover over or click a recipe card.
-   2. Press the 'F' key on the keyboard.

-Expected Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
-Actual Result: A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
-Status: `Accepted`

-#### **Test Case 5:**

-Description: Verify edit form saves the edited recipe properly.
-Preconditions: User is on edit recipe form.
-Test Steps:

-   1. Edit the any of the fields in the form, using the format provided in the user guide as reference.
-   2. Click the `Save` button at the bottom right of the form.
-   3. Scroll to the bottom of the recipe list and click on the edited recipe.
-   4. Press the 'P' key to view its details.

-Expected Result: The recipe has been edited, with the new recipe details in congruence with the edits made for each field.
-Actual Result: The recipe has been edited, with the new recipe details in congruence with the edits made for each field.
-Status: `Accepted`

-<div style="page-break-after: always;"></div>

 ### Non-Functional Requirements

 1. The app should be able to operate on any _mainstream OS_ as long as it has Java `11` or above installed.